hashicorp/terraform-website/content/source/docs/enterprise/install/active-active.html.md

-##### Add Common Configuration
+##### Add Encryption Password

-!> A number of Terraform Enterprise application configuration values must be added and are **required to be identical between node instances** for the Active/Active architecture to function:
+!> The Encryption Password value must be added to the config and is **required to be identical between node instances** for the Active/Active architecture to function:

 <table>
   <tr>